03/08/2021 @ 7:30 p.m. -

 - Addressing Mental Health Issues: This resource from the Mental Health and Psychosocial Support Network provides guidelines for addressing mental health issues that may arise, and offers advice for messaging, including among children, older adults, people with disabilities, and those in quarantine.

 - PREPARING: Because COVID-19 likely spreads like the cold and the flu, personal hygiene is very important among staff, volunteers, and participants in our services and those attending events on our church grounds (washing hands, avoiding contact with the sick, staying home if you’re sick, and so on).
 We’re also implementing CDC recommendations on our routine cleaning practices to include all frequently touched surfaces including countertops, doorknobs, and toys in KidsLife.
-In addition to these practical steps, we’re also doing the following:

 What YOU can do